Registration and login are required to submit items online and to check the status of current submissions.

 - Spacing before the new heading is 12pt

 Tables are sequentially numbered with the table title and number above the table.
 Tables should be centered in the column OR on the page.
 Tables should be followed by a line space (12pt).
 Elements of a table should be single-spaced.
 However, double spacing can be used to show groupings of data or to separate parts within the table.
 Table headings should be in 10pt not bold.
-Tables are referred in the text by the table number, e.g., Table 1.
+Tables are referred to in the text by the table number, e.g., Table 1.
 Do not show the vertical line in the table.
-There is only horizontal line should be shown in the table, as well as table heading.
+There is only a horizontal line that should be shown in the table, as well as table heading.10.6.
+Figures

 Figures are sequentially numbered commencing at 1 with the figure title and number below the figure as shown in Figure 1.
 Detailed recommendations for figures are as follows: